 “If left for a period of time after the birth, there is a risk of infection in the placenta which can consequently spread to the baby.
 The placenta is particularly prone to infection as it contains blood.
 Within a short time after birth, once the umbilical cord has stopped pulsating, the placenta has no circulation and is essentially dead tissue.”

-Whether the baby is at risk for an infection is debatable.
+Whether the baby is at risk for infection is debatable.
 If you monitor your baby regularly, an infection can be avoided.

 Another thing to keep in mind is the possibility of the inconvenience of the placenta’s care.
 Keeping the placenta preserved is definitely not for the faint of heart.
 It can seem tedious but with passion comes a determination to provide the best for your little one.

 Natural Parenting has an excellent guide on placenta care after labor.
-Their primary focus is educating as advocates for attached and gentle parenting styles and more natural way of life.
+Their primary focus is educating as advocates for attached and gentle parenting styles and a more natural way of life.

 - After labor check to see if the placenta is intact.